hivenetes/k8s-bootstrapper/README.md

 ```

 ---
+## Observability using Robusta (optional)
+Check out [Set up Observability Stack using Robusta](./observability/README.md) for more details.

+---

 ## Let the bootstrap begin

 Check out [this doc](./bootstrap/README.md) for more details on app configurations and the boostrap process.